-This is the tenth essay in our monthly series “Finding Antietam – A Guide’s Story.”
-Each month, we’ll feature the story of one of our guides and what sparked their interest in Antietam and the Civil War and why they became an Antietam Battlefield Guide.
-Antietam Battlefield Guide Randy Buchman’s interest in the battle grew from an eighth-grade school project.
+This is the twenty-first essay in our monthly series “Finding Antietam – A Guide’s Story.”
+Each month, we’ll feature the story of one of our guides and what sparked their interest in Antietam and the Civil War, and why they became an Antietam Battlefield Guide.
+Antietam Battlefield Guide Brad Gottfried shares his story this month.

-This is the ninth essay in our monthly series “Finding Antietam – A Guide’s Story.”
+This is the twentieth essay in our monthly series “Finding Antietam – A Guide’s Story.”
 Each month, we’ll feature the story of one of our guides and what sparked their interest in Antietam and the Civil War and why they became an Antietam Battlefield Guide.
-Antietam Battlefield Guide Steve Stotelmyer has been visiting for as long as he can remember.
+Antietam Battlefield Guide Laura Marfut shares her story this month.

-This is the eighth essay in our monthly series “Finding Antietam – A Guide’s Story.”
+This is the nineteenth essay in our monthly series “Finding Antietam – A Guide’s Story.”
 Each month, we’ll feature the story of one of our guides and what sparked their interest in Antietam and the Civil War and why they became an Antietam Battlefield Guide.
-Antietam Battlefield Guide Joe Stahl has had an interest in the Civil War since he was growing up in the Midwest.
+Antietam Battlefield Guide Jim Smith shares his story this month.